guanshi1688/longview-archive/docs/essays/notes/english/_common-ground.md

 But it is real.

-Geography creates survival constraints.
+Geography creates the first survival constraint.

-Survival constraints shape productive forces.
+Survival constraint shapes productive forces.

 Productive forces shape social organization.